Rouzihiro/MacAirM1/README.md

 ```bash
 nvim ~/.zshrc
 ```
-Add to the bottom of this file:
+Add to the bottom of this file: (theme also included)

 ```bash
 # -- Use fd instead of fzf --